What's it like to be a Counsellor?

 Most Counsellors work with clients over a short period of time for a specific problem.
 They may use techniques such as talking therapy to assist clients reach their own resolutions or develop strategies to address their concerns.

 Counsellors may choose to specialise in relationship counselling, crisis and trauma counselling, drug and alcohol counselling, conflict resolution, stress management, grief and loss counselling or counselling of children and young people.

 How to become a Counsellor

-- Complete a Diploma of Counselling (CHC51015) which will introduce you to the field of counselling and qualify you for entry level roles within the industry.
+- Consider completing a Diploma of Counselling (CHC51015) which will introduce you to the field of counselling and prepare you for entry-level roles within the industry.
 This qualification can also be used as a pathway into further study.

-- Complete an undergraduate degree such as a Bachelor of Counselling which is the most common qualification needed to be registered as a fully qualified Counsellor.
-An undergraduate qualification will often give you important practical experience in a work environment.
+- Complete an approved undergraduate degree such as a Bachelor of Counselling.
+A bachelor degree will give you important practical experience in a work environment.

-- To get experience in the industry and to boost your resume, you can volunteer with a helpline or other more direct support roles.
+- To gain experience in the industry and boost your resume, you can volunteer with a helpline or other more direct support roles.

 Explore related qualifications

 SEEK users who have worked as a Counsellor have studied these qualifications.

 This master degree provides advanced knowledge of counselling theories and practices and prepares graduates for a career as a Counsellor.